molbolom/dbhandler/src/README.md

 		set_default(function)					Sets a default function
 					for when a KeyWord doesn't exist.

+        set_errortrap(function)                 Sets a function that will
+                    send all arguments to a function so the programmer can utilize error handling.

 		new(list, function, FLAGS)				Sets the list of keywords to the function.